Here is a list of codes related to modulation schemes.

 Binary PSK (BPSK) code Encodes one bit of information into a constellation of antipodal points \(\pm\alpha\) for complex \(\alpha\).
 These points are typically associated with two phases of an electromagnetic signal.

 Coherent-state constellation code Qudit-into-oscillator code whose codewords can succinctly be expressed as superpositions of a countable set of coherent states that is called a constellation.
 Some useful constellations form a group (see gkp, cat or \(2T\)-qutrit codes) while others make up a Gaussian quadrature rule [1,2].
-Coherent-state constellation codes are quantum versions of modulation schemes in that their codewords are superpositions of points in a constellation.
-Additionally, analog codes that achieve AGWN capacity [3] can be used to develop capacity-achieving concatenations of coherent-state constellation codes with quantum polar codes [1,2].
+Coherent-state constellation codes are quantum counterparts of modulation schemes in that their codewords are superpositions of points in a constellation.
+Additionally, analog codes that achieve AWGN capacity [3] can be used to develop capacity-achieving concatenations of coherent-state constellation codes with quantum polar codes [1,2].

 Frequency-shift keying (FSK) code A \(q\)-ary frequency-shift keying (\(q\)-FSK) encodes one \(q\)-ary digit of information into signals with \(q\) different frequencies.
+In its standard orthogonal form, each symbol is carried by one of \(q\) approximately orthogonal tones over a fixed symbol interval.

 Modulation scheme A sphere packing mapped into a time-dependent electromagnetic signal [4,5].
 There is a close relation between abstract real-space encodings and modulation schemes, and certain simple sphere packings are often synonymous with their corresponding modulation schemes.